abinayasangeetha/AI-Agent/README.md

 ---

-#  AI Agent Terminal App
+#  Terminal-based Conversational AI Agent using LangGraph and Groq

 This is a terminal-based **AI Agent application** that allows users to ask natural language questions and receive intelligent answers using the **LLaMA3-8B model** via **Groq API**, orchestrated using **LangGraph** and **LangChain**.